tomysshadow/YAMosse/README.md

 To use YAMosse, you must install the YAMNet model.
 If the YAMNet model is not installed, an import error will occur and any YAMScan will be cancelled.

-There are two installation methods you can use: installing via Tensorflow Hub, or via Tensorflow Model Garden.
+There are two methods you can use to install the YAMNet model: installing via Tensorflow Hub, or via Tensorflow Model Garden.

 ## Method 1: Tensorflow Hub